foxnewsnetwork/tracago/README.md

 3. admin stylesheets missing for some reason; resolved by following asset pipeline standards and refactoring
 4. account page fix no-bank account %p alignment 5(high priority). uploaded images don't show up; resolve this by either renting s3 or something; resolved by fixing the nginx conf and where attachment go in the public folder
+6(high priority). change the way documents consider if they have attachments or not

 Fiday Feb 14
 =